jordy33/sim7600/README.md

 * Copy boot folder into boot partition
 ```
-Using Nautilus all the contents from the boot directory into the SD card on the boot partition
+Using Nautilus replace all the contents from the boot directory into the SD card on the boot partition
 ```

 * Copy rootfs folder into rootfs partition